-How can we all help to create that ‘right environment’?
+How can we all help to create the ‘right environment’ for someone living with dementia or Alzheimer’s?
 Simple changes can make a big difference.

 People living with dementia often experience changes in vision which may mean that similar colours blend in to each other and become indistinguishable.
 Complex patterns on fabrics, furniture and walls can also be confusing and a dark rug on the floor may look like a hole they think they may fall down.
 As you can imagine this can increase anxiety, agitation and confusion for the person and lead to distress for them and their carer.

 Consider the use of lighting within the living environment.
 Try to maximise natural light from windows and doors and use bright lights to illuminate dark spots such as stairs.

 At night, use bedside touch lights and possibly automatic lights for when the individual gets out of bed so that the person with dementia is never left in the dark when moving around.